vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

 You should see your node’s Tendermint/exrpd startup logs and syncing progress.

+### Upgrade the node

-To upgrade your running XRPL-EVm node from v6.0.0 to v7.0.0 in Docker, you just need to pull the new image, stop & remove the old container, and re-run it with the same volume mount.
+To upgrade your running XRPL EVM node from v6.0.0 to v7.0.0 in Docker, you just need to pull the new image, stop & remove the old container, and re-run it with the same volume mount.
 Here’s a concise step‐by‐step:

 1. **Pull the v7.0.0 image**